-Two years ago, OU Extended Campus began offering the , a unique completion option for Master of Arts in Administrative Leadership students.
+Two years ago, OU Extended Campus began offering the , a unique completion option for Master of Arts in Organizational Leadership students.
 Since then, students completing the program have found it to be so much more than an avenue to graduate.

 In addition to a well-rounded education, students claim the program has changed not only the way they see themselves, but how they approach their jobs and even how they parent their children.